cs-uob/COMSM0085/docs/materials.md

 During Week 19 we will revisit the activities of Weeks 16 and 18.

 * On Monday we will spend some time completing Activity 4.

-* On Thursday we will revise the more complicated of SQL queries of Activity 3.
+* On Thursday we will revise the SQL queries of Activity 3.
 ## Week 20: Build tools

 Please watch the following videos: